Rj12-art/Bar-Aldo/README.md

 11. This will now generate a link with your website live.

 <a name="known-bugs"></a>
-# 8. Known Bugs
+## .
+Known Bugs
   [Go to the top](#table-of-contents)

- The background image at the top of the website wasn't loading so it was a heck of a strugle
+ The background image at the top of the website wasn't loading so it was a heck of a strugle.
+ The repository needed to be adjusted in github, a folder that existed as a folder for all the files so I had to backup the files and delete the existing repository then restructured a new repo by uploading files and saving on the appropriate folder.
+ CSS wasn't responding on some point so I had to delete the folders containing it and open new ones and update the link path on the index file.

 <a name="credits"></a>
 # 9. Credits